Vindair/CP317-W2018-G3/documents/Subby-Design.md

 * Methods that perform non-trivial operations should have a short comment with a description of their side-effects.
 * Blocks within methods that are complex should have a short comment explaining their purpose.
 * Frontend HTML and CSS must be in compliance with the established W3C standards.

+### 4.1.3.
+Data Storage
+*	All objects will be organized into logical groups within one or more schemas in the database to maintain data organization and manageability
+*	Objects with in one schema should be accessible within another schema, assuming access is permitted
+*	Permit flexible and robust implementation of user defined objects, such as functions, data types, indexes and operators
+*	Support a variety of data types, such as:
+    * Boolean
+    * Binary
+    * Text (varchar, chart, text)
+    * Date/Time
+    * Enum
+    * Array
+    * User defined data type

+### 4.1.4.
+Data Security
+*	Database must maintain the security and integrity of data housed with in it on several levels:
+    * Access Control:
+        * Postgres ensures all files stored are protected from reading by any accounts other than the Admin
+        * Access is granted or revoked on any object all the way down the column level
+        * User authentication is performed by backend server and postmaster who sanction permissions to users requesting access to dat
+        * Each Postgres user account is assigned a username and is further secured with a password
+        * Write access is limited to the Admin by default

 ## 4.2 Project Deployment
 * The deployment process will support starting the application on virtual server instances on Heroku.
 However it could run on a server using any OS that supports Python 3, as this is the runtime that Subby will use.